-We face significant levels of operational risk due to a variety of factors, including the complexity of our business operations and the amount of change to our core systems required to keep pace with regulatory and other requirements.
+We face significant levels of operational risk due to a variety of factors, including the complexity of our business operations and the amount of change to our core systems required to keep pace with regulatory and other requirements and business initiatives.

-Shortcomings or failures in our internal processes, people or systems could lead to impairment of our liquidity, financial and economic loss, errors in our financial statements, disruption of our business, liability to customers, further legislative or regulatory intervention, or reputational damage.
+Shortcomings or failures in our internal processes, people or systems, or those of third parties with which we interact, could lead to impairment of our liquidity, financial and economic loss, errors in our financial statements, disruption of our business (e.g., issuing mortgage and/or debt securities), liability to customers, further legislative or regulatory intervention, or reputational damage.
 We have certain systems that require manual support and intervention, which may lead to heightened risk of system failures.
 Our business is highly dependent on our ability to process a large number of transactions on a daily basis and manage and analyze significant amounts of information, much of which is provided by third parties.
 The transactions we process are complex and are subject to various legal, accounting, and regulatory standards.
 The types of transactions we process and the standards relating to those transactions can change rapidly in response to external events, such as the implementation of government-mandated programs and changes in market conditions.
 Our financial, accounting, data processing, or other operating systems and facilities may fail to operate properly or become disabled, adversely affecting our ability to process these transactions.
 Our systems may contain design flaws.
 The information provided by third parties may be incorrect, or we may fail to properly manage or analyze it.
 The inability of our systems to accommodate an increasing volume of transactions or new types of transactions or products could constrain our ability to pursue new business initiatives or improve existing business activities.
+Our connectivity with our customers and counterparties continues to increase, which increases our risk exposure with respect to an operational failure of our customers' or counterparties' systems.